 At the intersection of limitless outdoor recreation and eclectic mountain culture stands Whitefish, one of Montana’s best-kept secrets.
 This small town of only 6,357 residents has welcomed adventure-seeking visitors for decades, many of whom are attracted by the world-class ski slopes and a variety of cultural events throughout the seasons.

-With a broad base of offerings usually seen in mountain towns at least twice its size, our Whitefish vacation rentals have something for everyone, with options to fit all budgets and group sizes.
+With a broad base of offerings usually seen in mountain towns at least twice its size, our Whitefish vacation rentals and lake house rentals have something for everyone, with options to fit all budgets and group sizes.

 Located in Flathead County about 60 miles south of the border with British Columbia, Canada, our Whitefish vacation rentals and cabins lie in a valley on the west side of the Continental Divide.
 Twenty-six miles east sits the Flathead National Forest and the gateway to Glacier National Park at West Glacier’s Apgar Visitor Center.
 The largest town in the region, Kalispell, lies 16 miles south, and just a bit farther is thirty-mile-long Flathead Lake and quaint waterfront communities like Lakeside and scenic Rollins.